 T8.
-Page 32, Row 1300: Egyptian Hieroglyphs. (add two characters after 133E2 and 113E4)
+Page 32, Row 1300: Egyptian Hieroglyphs.
 The character U+13201 EGYPTIAN HIEROGLYPH N033A represents three grains of sand.
 Gardiner notes that the plural strokes are sometimes represented by a similar character; two other characters "with a similar outline" which, because they are different characters, should be encoded uniquely.
 The first character should be added as Z002B after U+133E2; the second should be added as Z003B after U+133E4.
 Möller distinguishes the second as M1909:54:563.